node-girls/express-workshop/step04.md

 });
 ```

-Try to `console.log` the `req` object in your terminal to see what it looks like.
+Try to `console.log` the `req` object.
+Go to your terminal to see what it looks like.
 You should see a lot of data come through.

 ## 2. Tell your handler function what to do